nyergler/nyergler.github.io/content/posts/2020-11-30-bridging-wireless-ethernet-networks-with-a-raspberry-pi.md

     ```

 4. Configure mDNS: when your printer magically appears in the Add Printer list,
-   that&#8217;s mDNS at work.
+   that's mDNS at work.
 And we definitely want it to just show up,
-   otherwise we&#8217;ll be back in static IP land.
+   otherwise we'll be back in static IP land.
 To do this, we need to
    reflect messages from one network to the other.
 Luckily, Avahi, the Linux
    mDNS implementation installed with Raspbian, makes this a one-line change.